 This is only a picture of a calculator.

-Look at the first two images from this link on Pascal’s Triangle.
-The first demonstrates that in prime numbered rows, the numbers in that row can be divided evenly by that prime number (not counting the 1’s at the beginning and ending of each row).
+Look at the image below.
+It demonstrates that in prime-numbered rows, the numbers in that row can be divided evenly by that prime number (not counting the 1’s at the beginning and ending of each row).